 Especially with a new build, it is more important than ever to read up on the roof insulation specifications.
 There are many top quality builders out in the industry.
 However, there are also many flies by night builders.

 These are the builders that give all builders a bad name.
-These type of builders will convince you after the project has stated that they are installing the correct insulation.
+These builders will convince you after the project has stated that they are installing the correct insulation.
 Later you will find that they have put the cheapest insulation possible in the roof.
 If you had been reading up on the roof insulation specifications, you could have avoided this disaster.

-FOR MORE INFO OR A FREE QUOTE CONTACT US
+FOR MORE INFO OR A FREE QUOTE, CONTACT US